Last Updated: October 25, 2022

 - Having a personal or family history of substance abuse or addiction

-- Whether co-occurring disorders exist.
-With mental health disorders, such as anxiety or depression, they may increase the likelihood of an addiction forming.
+- Whether co-occurring disorders exist as mental health disorders, such as anxiety or depression, may increase the likelihood of an addiction-forming.

-- If someone uses tramadol in ways other than what’s intended, such as by injecting or snorting it, they are more likely to become addicted rapidly
+- If someone uses tramadol in ways other than intended, such as injecting or snorting it, they are more likely to become addicted rapidly.